Little Rock Zoo

-The Little Rock Zoo was founded in 1926 and is located in Little Rock, Arkansas, United States.
-It is home to more than 725 animals representing over 200 species, and covers an area of 33 acre.
+The Little Rock Zoo was founded in 1924 and is located in Little Rock, Arkansas, United States.
+It is home to more than 400 animals representing over 200 species, and covers an area of 33 acre.
 The Arkansas Zoological Foundation is a private 501 c (3) organization that raises funds for zoo development.
 The Little Rock Zoo is a department of the city of Little Rock.
 It is the largest zoo in Arkansas, and the only Arkansas zoo accredited by the Association of Zoos and Aquariums (AZA).

 History

-The Little Rock Zoo was started in 1926 with only two animals: an abandoned timber wolf and a circus-trained bear.
-Over the years it has grown to include 725 animals representing more than 200 species.
+The Little Rock Zoo was started in 1924 when then Mayor Brickhouse established a zoo commission to begin work creating a municipal zoo.
+Over the years it has grown to include 400 animals representing more than 200 species.

 The first buildings at the zoo were made of local stone and built by the Works Progress Administration (WPA).
 These buildings were built in the 1930s and were home to primates, reptiles, birds, and big cats.
 They are still in use, and the cat house was renovated into a restaurant with the feel of an African style lodge.
 The big cat exhibit was built in the 1980s along with other exhibits for great apes, crocodiles, alligators, sloth bears, and river otters.

-Lemur island opened in the 1990s, and an African Lion Exhibit was also added at this time, as well as the Civitan Pavilion for special events and the Civitan Amphitheater for educational programming.
-The zoo acquired a children’s farm with an interactive contact yard and train station.
+Lemur Island opened in the 1990s, and an African Lion Exhibit was also added at this time, as well as the Civitan Pavilion for special events and the Civitan Amphitheater for educational programming.
+The zoo acquired a children's farm with an interactive contact yard and train station.
 In 2001 the board of directors approved a new Zoo Master Plan, which included a new African Veldt Exhibit.
 The newly restored Over the Jumps carousel, a fully restored antique carousel, made its home at the Little Rock Zoo in the October 2007.
 An African penguin exhibit, Laura P. Nichols Penguin Pointe, opened on March 5, 2011.
 The Laura P. Nichols Cheetah Outpost opened on July 7, 2012.
 The Arkansas Heritage Farm opened on April 2, 2016.
+The Zoo added the Conservation Learning Center in 2020 and a new Colobus habitat and serval habitat in 2021.